Last updated on June 21st, 2023

 Chemex Filters

 While the design of the Chemex coffee maker is beautiful, in terms of engineering it is like most other drippers: it allows you to pour water over ground coffee.
-So the magic behind the unique flavors of Chemex coffee is the filter.
+So the primary magic behind the unique flavors of Chemex coffee is the filter.

 The Chemex bonded coffee filter is thick and sturdy compared to other coffee filters on the market.
 So besides the fine coffee particles that most filters catch, the Chemex filter also absorbs the coffee oils that can mask the most delicate flavors.
 This light mouthfeel is why Chemex produces one of the cleanest cups of coffee.